cjhowland/indy-did-method/spec/3_indy_ledger_object_glossary.md

 ~ The use of ATTRIB is **deprecated** with the introduction of the `did:indy` DID Method.
 The only common use of ATTRIBs in Hyperledger Indy prior to `did:indy` was to define DIDDoc service endpoints for a DID.
 Since with `did:indy` such a service endpoint can be added directly to the DID (along with any other DIDDoc data) there is no need to continue the use of the older ATTRIB `endpoint` convention.
 While a Hyperledger Indy client (such as [[ref: Indy VDR]]) MAY continue to try to resolve an `endpoint` ATTRIB when there is no DIDDoc content in a resolved DID, the ongoing practice of using an ATTRIB for that or any other purpose is discouraged.

-~ The `did:indy` method introduces legacy support for retrieving the service endpoint of a past version of a [[ref: NYM]] by `versionId` or `versionTime`, using a process similar to resolving [DID Versions](\https://hyperledger.github.io/indy-did-method/#did-versions) by these parameters.
+~ The `did:indy` method introduces legacy support for retrieving the service endpoint of a past version of an attribute by `versionId` or `versionTime`, using a process similar to resolving [DID Versions](\https://hyperledger.github.io/indy-did-method/#did-versions) by these parameters.

 [[def: SCHEMA]]